djdmbrwsk/ts-service-boilerplate/README.md

 TypeScript.
 It ships with Express (coming soon), but it can easily be swapped out for another API library, a task runner, etc.

+For a similar, but simpler boilerplate checkout [ts-boilerplate](https://github.com/djdmbrwsk/ts-boilerplate)

 ## Features

 ### Ships with: